A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Quantum Fourier spectral method

 where the forward shift unitary is defined as~$U_F \colon \ket k \mapsto \ket {(k+1) \mod 2^3}$, i.e.,

 There are several possible ways to implement the unitary~$U_F$.
-In Figure~\ref{fig:matp_mcx} an implementation of~$U_F$ based on a cascade of multi-controlled~$CNOT$, i.e. multi-controlled~$X$, gates is shown.
+In Figure~\ref{fig:matp_mcx}, we present an implementation of~$U_F$ based on a cascade of multi-controlled~$CNOT$ (i.e., multi-controlled~$X$) gates, as, e.g., mentioned in~\cite{klappenecker2001discrete}.
 On a quantum computer, the multi-controlled~$CNOT$ gates are implemented by decomposing them into standard~$CNOT$ gates.
 This process leads to a significant increase in the number of gates and possibly the introduction of ancilla qubits~\cite{barenco1995elementary}, \cite[Ch.
-4.3]{ikeAndMike} .
+4.3]{ikeAndMike}.
 The proliferation of~$CNOT$ gates can be significantly reduced by switching to the circuit depicted in Figure~\ref{fig:matp_cascade}, which is based on quantum ripple-carry addition~\cite{camps2024explicit,wang2025comprehensive}.
-The ripple-carry incrementer uses~$CNOT$ and Toffoli gates, that is, $X$-gates with one or two controls, and ancillas for intermediate carry propagation.
+The ripple-carry incrementer uses~$CNOT$ and Toffoli gates, that is, $X$-gates with one and two controls, and ancillas for intermediate carry propagation.

 As detailed in \ref{appx:alg_complex}, any quantum circuit can be expressed using only the two-qubit $CNOT$ and the single-qubit $ U_3$ gates.
 We analyse the scaling of the two different~$ U_F$ implementations by expressing the two circuits using only the $CNOT$ and $ U_3$ gates and counting the total number of gates.
 As evident from the scaling plots for the forward shift unitary~$U_F$ and the entire reflection unitary~$U_R$ in Figure~\ref{fig:shift_unitary_scaling}, the ripple-carry incrementer leads to significantly lower gate counts compared to the multi-controlled~$CNOT$ incrementer.
-In passing, we note that other implementations of the forward shift unitary are possible, for instance, using the QFT-based Drapper adder~\cite{draper2000addition,schalkers2024efficient}.
+In passing, we note that other implementations of the forward shift unitary are possible, for instance, using the QFT-based Draper adder~\cite{draper2000addition,schalkers2024efficient}.